-Share options can be the single most financially important aspect of a severance package or ex gratia payment, as they are becoming a more popular incentive for employers to use with their employees than cash-based bonuses.
 They keep employees in their jobs for years, waiting for their share options to vest, so that they can cash in on the increased value.

 Your employer will have a clearly laid out and thorough share plan.
-This will outline various conditions which you need to meet to be eligible to take advantage of any unvested shares either at the date of termination, or at a future date.
+This will outline various conditions which you need to meet to be eligible to take advantage of any unvested shares either at the date of termination or at a future date.

-When drafting an agreement and deciding on the inclusion/exclusion of share options, the first thing that will be considered by all is how your employment ended – also referred to whether you are classified as a ‘good leaver’ or a ‘bad leaver’.
+When drafting an agreement and deciding on the inclusion/exclusion of share options, the first thing that will be considered by all is how your employment ended – also referred to as whether you are classified as a ‘good leaver’ or a ‘bad leaver’.

-Are you a ‘good leaver’ or a ‘bad leaver’?
+Are you a good leaver or a bad leaver?

 When drafting an agreement and deciding on the inclusion/exclusion of share options, the first thing that will be considered is how your employment ended and also whether you are classified as a ‘good leaver’ or a ‘bad leaver’.

-This is where an employment solicitor’s experience can prove invaluable because negotiation by an employee’s solicitor with the employer will involve using the evidence to argue that the reason for the termination of your employment may have been unfair.
+This is where a specialist employment solicitor’s experience can prove invaluable: negotiation by your solicitor with your employer will involve using the evidence to argue that the reason for the termination of your employment may have been unfair.

 In these circumstances, the company may classify you as a ‘bad leaver’, but there are grounds to negotiate a settlement agreement and change your reason for termination to ensure you are a good leaver.

-- When leaving employment ensure you understand the impact on your share options
+When leaving employment ensure you understand the impact on your share options

-- Try to ensure that you have good leaver status upon leaving
+Try to ensure that you have good leaver status upon leaving

 If you are a bad leaver then consider whether the reason for your dismissal is genuine

-Vested and unvested share options
+What are vested and unvested share options?